xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 The NCS55A1-36H-SE-S is using the same Jericho+ ASIC but completed with a new generation and much larger external TCAM.
 In current release, it's certified for 4M IPv4 prefixes but the memory capabilities are significantly larger.
 We will decide in the future if it's necessary to increase the tested/validated scale.

 Also, please note that the way we sort routes is different between 6.3.15 and 6.3.2.
-It's very likely we will simplify everything in the next major release during the summer (Stay tuned).
+It's very likely we will simplify everything in the next major release during the summer (stay tuned).

 ![36H-SE-S-6315-632.jpg]({{site.baseurl}}/images/36H-SE-S-6315-632.jpg)

 The uRPF does not affect the scale of this eTCAM (on the contrary of the first generation where it was necessary to disable the dual capacity feature, reducing the eTCAM to 1M entries).
-Also, the hybrid ACL are using a different zone of the eTCAM memory and don't affect the overall scale.
+Also, the hybrid ACLs are using a different zone of the eTCAM memory and don't affect the overall scale.
 {: .notice--info}

-Like it was the case with the LPM, the NG eTCAM is algorithmic and the free memory displayed in the following show commands will depend on the current table distribution (in prefix length), so don't be surprised to see numbers below 4M.
+The NG eTCAM is algorithmic and the free memory displayed in the following show commands will depend on the current table distribution (in prefix length), so don't be surprised to see numbers below 4M.
 Also the max estimated values are currently showing 100% regardless the number.
 It will be fixed in  next releases.

 <div class="highlighter-rouge">
 <pre class="highlight">